Onboarding: Introduction to cobby

 Congratulations!
 In this tutorial, you've:

-You now understand the complete cobby workflow!
+You now understand the complete cobby workflow and architecture!

 Next Steps